 How to Work From Home for American Express

 As a work-at-home travel counselor, your main duty will be creating “memorable travel experiences” for cardholders by “providing knowledgeable and consultative service based on your own experiences and expert knowledge of the travel industry.”

 To be eligible, you must have at least two years of recent experience selling domestic and international travel, with a strong background in international air booking.
 AmEx also highly prefers candidates who have experience in a call center and with car and hotel bookings.

 You’ll need customer service, communication, time-management and sales skills, as well as knowledge of both established and emerging domestic and international destinations.

-Applicants can live in any state except Alaska — but if you live within 35 miles of one of the company’s call centers (Lawrenceville, Georgia; Phoenix, Arizona; Salt Lake City, Utah; or Sunrise, Florida), you’ll be required to work on-site.
+Applicants can live in any state except Alaska — but if you live within 35 miles of one of the company’s call centers (Lawrenceville, Georgia; Phoenix, Arizona; or Sunrise, Florida), you’ll be required to work on-site.

-Since the call centers are open 24/7, your shift might be less than ideal.
-According to the listing, new hires will receive shifts between 5 a.m. and 2 a.m. on any day of the week — and won’t be eligible for the next shift bid until at least three months after completing training.
+Because the call centers are open 24/7, your hours might be wonky.
+According to the listing, new hires will receive shifts after 12 p.m. on any day of the week.

 No word on the pay (I’ll update you if I hear back!), but if you work from home, AmEx will provide high-speed internet and land-based telephone service.